WeQA: A Benchmark for Retrieval Augmented Generation in Wind Energy Domain: Dataset Creation

 In this paper, we focus on wind energy-related documents to enable the \gls*{rag}-based \gls*{llm}s to answer questions specific to this field.
 We gather PDF documents, including research articles and environmental impact studies published by the Department of Energy (DOE) under the National Environmental Policy Act (NEPA).
 Accessing information from this vast database is not straightforward, necessitating the need for a trained \gls*{llm} to accurately retrieve and answer questions from the provided context.
 The challenge is to ensure that the model's responses are based on the actual documents and do not hallucinate information.
 By using \gls*{rag}-based \gls*{llm}s, we aim to enhance the reliability and accuracy of responses related to wind energy, leveraging the rich information within our extensive document collection.
 This approach ensures that the information provided is both relevant and grounded in the sourced material.

-We constructed a data extraction and curation pipeline to extract text, image, and table information from wind energy-related documents as depicted in Figure~\ref{fig:data-extraction}.
+We constructed a data extraction and curation pipeline to extract text, image, and table information from wind energy-related documents as depicted in the `data curation pipeline' in Figure~\ref{fig:framework}.
 Utilizing large language model (LLM) based methods such as the \emph{Unstructured.io} tool~\cite{unstructured}, we efficiently extracted information and converted it into JSON elements.
-These JSON elements were then organized into a schema, creating a page-wise assortment of text, table, and image elements.
+To ensure data quality, we implemented a filtering step to remove images without meaningful content, such as decorative elements or blank spaces.
+These filtered JSON elements were then organized into a schema, creating a page-wise assortment of text, table, and image elements.
 This structured format ensures that the extracted data is easily accessible and can be accurately referenced during model training and evaluation.